Gustaf Adolf Neumann: Political life

 He joined the political party Verband der Unabhängigen ("formation of independents").
 With 24 years he was at that time the youngest party leader of Austria, yet not electable because of his age.
 However, Neumann has been overthrown by radicalized groups.

 By his publishing activity, Neumann helped to rehabilitate 13 wrongly convicted men (among them Rudolf Rechberger, Huberth Ranneth und Josef Auer).
 He also saved innumerable farm workers and people affected by liabilities they couldn't afford from injustice and arbitrariness.

-Today
+Later years

-Today, he acts as the President of the supervisory board of the Casinos Austria International Holding plc.
-Since June 2007 he is honorary president of the organization.
+Newman acted as the President of the supervisory board of the Casinos Austria International Holding plc.
+In June 2007, he became the honorary president of the organization.

-Neumann has been "decorated" with the title of "professor" and the "great golden sign of honor for accomplishments for the state of lower Austria" ("given" by Erwin Pröll ?).
-He is also author of many articles and reports.
-Neumann is also the founder of the Gustaf Adolf Neumann Stiftung Tiere-Rechte ("Gustaf Adolf Neumann foundation for animal rights").
-He is also consultant in architectural and graphical matters.
+Neumann was "decorated" with the title of "professor" and the "great golden sign of honor for accomplishments for the state of lower Austria" ("given" by Erwin Pröll ?).
+He also authored many articles and reports.
+Neumann was the founder of the Gustaf Adolf Neumann Stiftung Tiere-Rechte ("Gustaf Adolf Neumann foundation for animal rights").
+He also worked as a consultant in architectural and graphical matters.

-He is father of 7 children, two times widower.
+He was a father to 7 children and was widowed twice during his lifetime.